 Experienced attorneys have established relationships with:

-These experts have testified in numerous cases and know how to present technical information persuasively.
+These experts have testified in numerous cases and know how to present technical information in a persuasive manner.

 Understanding Insurance Issues